OpsVerseIO/real-user-monitoring/README.md

     node --require './tracing.js' app.js
 ```

-You are now good to use the [OpsVerse](https://opsverse.io) monitoring tool now!
+You are now good to send traces to any OpenTelemetry Collector.
+This library was specifically crafted so that you may additionally get Real User Monitoring metrics if by sending to the OpenTelemetry Collector you launched via [Opsverse](https://console.opsverse.io)